patrickmaynard/php-project-stub/README.md

 To test the basics, run `php smoketest.php`

 TODO: Add PHPUnit tests and a simple Makefile for running them, along with a basic settings.yaml file.
+Also a logger.